create3000/x_ite/docs/_posts/reference/browser-services.md

 #### ProfileInfo **getProfile** (*String name*)

 The `getProfile` service returns a ProfileInfo object of the named profile.
 The parameter is the name of a profile from which to fetch the declaration.
-The browser only returns an ProfileInfo object if it supports the named profile.
+The browser only returns a ProfileInfo object if it supports the named profile.
 If it does not support the named profile, an error is thrown.

 #### ComponentInfo **getComponent** (*String name, Number? level*)